Karnataka Police: Organization

 The District Police administration is headed by a Superintendent of Police.
-A group of districts comprise a Police Range, led by an Inspector General of Police.
-Big cities have Police Commissionerate led by Commissioner of Police.
+A group of districts comprise a Police Range, led by an Inspector General of Police (IGP).
+Big cities have a Police Commissionerate led by the Commissioner of Police.
 Bengaluru is headed by an officer with the rank of Additional Director General of Police (ADG).
-Mysuru is headed by an officer with the rank of Inspector General of Police (IGP).
-Belagavi, Hubballi-Dharwad, Kalaburagi and Mangaluru is headed by an officer with the rank of Deputy Inspector General of Police (DIG).
+Mysuru is headed by an officer with the rank of Inspector General of Police.
+Belagavi, Hubballi-Dharwad, Kalaburagi and Mangaluru are headed by an officer with the rank of Deputy Inspector General of Police (DIG).